Before booking a hotel in Bali, there are a few caveats to consider — especially if shopping for accommodation online while still at home.

 Don’t get too excited if your booking description includes a welcome drink while checking in.
 Many a honeymooner has learned the hard way that “welcome drink” doesn’t always mean “cocktail.”

-Tip: Arak, a low-cost local spirit, has been responsible for numerous deaths on Bali — steer clear.
+Tip: Arak, a low-cost local moonshine, has been responsible for numerous deaths on Bali due to methanol poisoning — steer clear.

 Rules Are Rules

-In this case, the customer isn’t always right — the finances-minded boss is.
-If breakfast ends at 10 a.m., don’t turn up at 10:15 a.m. and expect to receive anything more than a sweet smile and “I’m sorry.”
+In this case, the customer isn’t always right — but the finance-controlling boss is always right.
+If breakfast ends at 10 a.m., don’t turn up at 10:10 a.m. and expect to receive anything more than a sweet smile and “I’m sorry.”

 Use the Net

 Not the internet, the mosquito net!
-Sleeping beneath a mosquito net is actually a romantic notion, but it’s there for a reason.
-If your room has a mosquito net, use it.
-Keep the net closed during the day as well.
+Sleeping beneath a mosquito net isn't just a romantic notion; if your room has one, it’s there for a reason.
+Use it.
+Keep the net closed during the day or biters may become trapped on the inside.

 Open-air bungalows and rooms with balconies are part of the charm on an exotic island with tropical weather, but Bali has a sizable mosquito population that gets hungry at night.